 Behold the cutest bunch of lawnmowers you’ve ever seen.
-The Houston Parks and Recreation Department have approached the restoration of FM Law Park in a way that’s all natural, deploying a herd of 150 goats in southwest Houston.
+This May, the Houston Arboretum will go about the restoration of 2.5 acres in a way that’s all natural, deploying a herd of 150 goats.

 If a herd of goats teaming up to landscape – specifically eliminating invasive vegetation – in a forested area wasn’t wholesome enough, the GOAT method also means a reduction of chemicals as well as fossil fuel emissions when compared to other means.